Online Presence Policy

 • Mid Michigan College does not tolerate discrimination, defamation, derogatory statements, libel, use of obscene language, political, product, cause, personal opinion, or religious belief endorsements, posts that constitute spam, speech that promotes or threatens acts of violence, sexual harassment, threatening or intimidating others, unlawful stalking or harassing of others, or any violation of privacy policies or laws on any account.

-• No confidential information concerning students, staff, alumni or the College may be posted to an account, and all FERPA and College policies governing privacy must be followed.
+• No confidential information concerning students, staff, alumni, or the College may be posted to an account, and all FERPA and College policies governing privacy must be followed.

 • Reviewing Mid Michigan College’s Style Guide is recommended.